Warranty vs. Guarantee: Understanding the Differences

 What is a Warranty?

-A warranty, on the other hand, is a formal written agreement that provides specific terms and conditions under which the product will be repaired, replaced, or refunded if it fails to meet the specified standards.
+A warranty, on the other hand, is a formal written agreement that clearly outlines the terms and conditions for repairing, replacing, or refunding a product if it does not meet specified standards.
 Key characteristics include:

 Legally Binding: Warranties are legally enforceable documents.
 They provide detailed terms about what is covered, for how long, and the process for making a claim.